-This study found that leadership affects the awareness of the community in Karangrejo Village.
+This study found that leadership has an effect on the awareness of the community in Karangrejo Village.
 The better the leadership, the higher the awareness of the community in Karangrejo Village.
 Similarly, on the contrary, the worse the leadership, the worse the awareness of the community in Karangrejo Village.
 The results of this study also show that leadership is in the good category, as well as the awareness of the community in the Karangrejo Village environment is also in the good category.
-A good leader is able to communicate well with subordinates.
+Good leadership is able to communicate well with subordinates.
 Leaders must have good listening skills and give full attention when interacting with team members.
-Leaders should regularly ask for feedback from team members to ensure their message is well understood and positively impacted.
-It will increase public awareness to pay taxes.
-Good communication skills help people have a good understanding of taxes and can help people realize the importance of their contribution to the development of the country.
-The public will deeply understand taxes, which can help people recognize their rights and obligations as citizens.
+Leaders should regularly ask for feedback from team members to ensure that my message is well understood and has a positive impact.
+This will increase public awareness to pay taxes.
+Good communication skills help people have a good understanding of taxes can help people realize the importance of their contribution to the development of the country.
+The public will have a deep understanding of taxes can help people recognize their rights and obligations as citizens.
 Leaders also need to be involved in community activities.
-Leaders must be actively involved in community activities and initiatives to improve the region's welfare and development.
+Leaders must be actively involved in community activities and initiatives aimed at improving the welfare and development of the region.
 Leaders must also champion the interests and aspirations of local communities through active participation in community forums and meetings.
-It encourages public awareness to pay taxes.
-The community is encouraged to actively participate in social activities that aim to improve people's welfare as a form of my support for the responsible use of tax funds.
-Leaders who are active in the community can encourage the community to support various programs or projects funded by the government with the taxes they pay because there is a belief that this is a shared responsibility to advance the community's welfare.
-The results of this study are in line with the research of Gumus et al. (2018) and Sousa & Rocha (2019), which state that leadership, especially local leadership such as the role of a village head or Leader at the village level, has a vital role in increasing public awareness.
+This encourages public awareness to pay taxes.
+The community is encouraged to actively participate in social activities that aim to improve people's welfare, as a form of my support for the responsible use of tax funds.
+Leaders who are active in the community are able to encourage the community to support various programs or projects funded by the government with the taxes they pay, because there is a belief that this is a shared responsibility to advance the welfare of the community.
+The results of this study are in line with the research of Gumus et al., (2018); Sousa & Rocha, (2019) which states that leadership, especially local leadership such as the role of a village head or leader at the village level, has an important role in increasing public awareness.